whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

 1. Connect one or more accounts as outlined above
 1. Logout and login again
 1. Using Swagger UI, hit the `/user/me` endpoint to confirm tokens are still present
+    * You should see that the `otherTokens` field is still present and populated with the accounts you've connected

 ### Tale Creation